Flamefork/freefocus/README.md

 ## Changelog

+- 0.4.2 Fixed using spatial navigation algorithm as a fallback for nav properties.
 - 0.4.1 Added maxDistance option.
 Focus point now stored relative to focused element, so it's consistent even if element is moved / scrolled.
-- 0.4.0 Implemented WICD Current focus point focus navigation algorythm.
+- 0.4.0 Implemented WICD Current focus point focus navigation algorithm.
 - 0.3.1 Support for non-standard arrow key codes.
 Added input throttling (depends on UnderscoreJS).
 - 0.3.0 Rewritten in vanilla JavaScript for easier maintenance.
 - 0.2.2 Fixed double movement for platforms that already implement spatial navigation.